ENGINEERING PROFESSIONAL STUDIES - 2023/4

 These deadlines are indicative.
 For confirmation of exact dates and times, please check the Departmental assessment calendar issued to you.

 1. The design brief: should outline the group's proposal for the project in the form of a 3 page design brief design brief (plus appendices).
-Within the 3 pages the design brief should describe (a) an overview of the product planned and its innovation, (b) provide a brief technical outline including the identification of the relevant UN Sustainability Development Goals (SDGs), and (c) provide an overview of project management (including a diagrammatic work plan), risk analysis and a summary of the estimated costs.
+Within the 3 pages the design brief should describe (a) an overview of the product planned and its innovation, (b) provide a brief technical outline, (c) how sustainability can be incorporated into your product and the identification of the relevant UN Sustainability Development Goals (SDGs), and (d) provide an overview of project management (including a diagrammatic work plan), risk analysis and a summary of the estimated costs.

-The individual component will assess the individual student's technical contribution to the project, their project management and planning associated with design of the parts of the project they contributed to, and the structure and content of their written part of the report.
+The individual component will assess the individual student's technical contribution to the project via the design, technical implantation and results aspects of the product associated with the individual or component parts of the project

 3. The presentation and demonstration will assess the quality of the finalized product, technical achievements and presentation skills of both the group and each individual.
 The group will be assessed on the overall structure and format, the use visual aids (and audio if relevant) aids and links between speakers and background.
 The individual student will be assessed in terms of voice, audibility, pace and timing.